 Folding Carton Packaging

 Folding carton packaging uses varnish coating to guard printed inks from scuffing during die cutting and gluing.
-Folding carton packaging stabilizes gloss values on cosmetic cartons and food sleeves when lines run at fast speeds, and sheets contact conveyors, stackers, or packers.
+When lines run at fast speeds, this coating stabilizes gloss values on cosmetic cartons and food sleeves as sheets contact conveyors, stackers, or packers.

 Food Packaging

 Food packaging uses varnish coating to add limited grease or moisture resistance to paperboard trays and bakery cartons.
-Food packaging keeps graphics clean during hand contact and protects ink from migration, if chemistry meets food-contact rules.
+Provided the chemistry meets food-contact rules, the finish keeps graphics clean during hand contact and protects ink from migration.

 Corrugated Packaging

-Corrugated packaging uses varnish coating to improve rub resistance on litho-laminated boxes.
-Corrugated packaging supports color stability on large panels exposed to abrasion during pallet stacking and distribution.
+Corrugated packaging uses a varnish coating to improve rub resistance on litho-laminated boxes.
+Large panels exposed to abrasion during pallet stacking and distribution rely on these layers for consistent color stability.

 Retail Display Packaging

 Retail display packaging uses varnish coating to maintain visual sharpness on point-of-purchase structures.
-Retail display packaging controls gloss contrast under strong lighting and prevents dust adhesion on wide printed surfaces.
+Under strong store lighting, the finish controls gloss contrast and prevents dust adhesion on wide printed surfaces.

 Pharmaceutical Cartons

 Pharmaceutical cartons use varnish coating to protect small text and data-matrix codes.
-Pharmaceutical cartons prevent smearing during folding and help maintain barcode reliability in cold-chain environments.
+Preventing smearing during the folding process helps maintain barcode reliability across demanding cold-chain environments.

 Cosmetic And Personal Care Boxes

 Cosmetic and personal care boxes use varnish coating to add matte or soft-touch effects that support distinct tactile zones.
-Cosmetic and personal care boxes reduce fingerprint marks on dark substrates and keep logo highlights sharp when paired with spot gloss areas.
+Dark substrates particularly benefit from reduced fingerprint marks, keeping logo highlights sharp when paired with spot gloss areas.

 Promotional Packaging

 Promotional packaging uses varnish coating to highlight brand marks with spot gloss regions.
-Promotional packaging creates contrast between coated and uncoated areas when designers need focal points on limited-edition packs or seasonal cartons.
+When designers need focal points on limited-edition packs or seasonal cartons, the application creates a distinct visual contrast between coated and uncoated areas.

 What are the Limitations of Varnish Coating in Packaging and Printing?